-e Registrant X Party other than the Registrant Check the appropriate box: X Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to ss.240.14a-11(c) or ss.240.14a-12 Gartner, Inc. (Name of Registrant as Specified In Its Charter) • f Person(s) Filing Proxy Statement, if other than the Registrant) - Filing Fee (Check the appropriate box): X e Required 1_1 omputed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
-1. Title of each class of securities to which transaction applies: 2.
-Aggregate number of securities to which transaction applies: 3.
-Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4.
-Proposed maximum aggregate value transaction: 5.
-Total fee paid: 1_1 Fee pa aid previously with preliminary materials.
-I_I Rule (box if any part of the fee is offset as provided by Exchange Act $9-11(a)(2)$ and identify the filing for which the offsetting fee was previously.
-Identify the previous filing by registration number, or orm or Schedule and the date of its filing.
-1. Amount previously paid: 2.
-Form, Schedule or Registration Statement No.: 3.
-Filing Party: 4.
-Date Filed: [GARTNER LOGO] January 25, 2002
+11e by the Registrant [X] iled by a Party other than the Registrant [] heck the appropriate box: ] Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material Pursuant to Section 240.14a-12 Gartner Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than Registrant) ayme ent of Filing Fee (Check the appropriate box): ] No fee required. ] Fee computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: ] Fee paid previously with preliminary materials. ] Check box if any part of the fee is offset as provided by Exchange Act Rul $0-11(a)(2)$ and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:

+January 25, 2002